IBM-Blockchain-Archive/marbles/docs/install_chaincode_locally.md

 ### Install chaincode
 With that done, we need to get the chaincode onto the peer's filesystem.
+Remember chaincode defines what marbles (assets) are and has our buisness logic for our marble transactions.
 For reference the marbles chaincode can be found in this directory `<marbles root>/chaincode/src/`.
 There are several files, which is fine since our script will send the directory.
 Install the marbles chaincode source files with the commands below: